 Combining Herding Balls with Other Training Techniques

-While herding balls are incredibly effective, they work best as part of a comprehensive training approach.
-Here are some complementary techniques:
+While herding balls are effective, they work best as part of a comprehensive training approach that includes positive reinforcement, socialization, and obedience training.

 Addressing Common Concerns